How Much Does a Roofing Salesman Make?

 There are just too many variables to give you an accurate average pay range.
 We’ll try to cover as many of these variables as possible because I want you to draw your own conclusions on how much you can make selling roofs.

-Since residential roofing sales jobs are primarily commission-only, you’ll hear all kinds of promises from roofing companies looking to recruit you to work for them.
-Unless you’re getting paid to train or a time-limited, guaranteed paycheck, the financial risk to the roofing company is minimal because you’ll only get paid when you sell something.
+Since residential roofing sales jobs are primarily commission-only, you’ll hear all kinds of promises from roofing companies trying to recruit you.
+Unless you’re getting paid to train, or they’ve offered a time-limited guaranteed paycheck, the financial risk to the roofing company is minimal because you’ll only get paid when you sell something.

-You’ll hear promises of “the highest commissions”, “the most aggressive compensation plan in the industry”, “best commissions”, “negotiable commissions”, or even “we’ll pay you more than what you’re making now.”
+You’ll hear promises of “the highest commissions,” “the most aggressive compensation plan in the industry,” “negotiable commissions,” or even, “We’ll pay you more than what you’re making now.”

 Commission Rates and Compensation Plans

 The normal commission rates are based on either a flat percentage of the contract or a percentage of the profits.
-Although percentage-based roofing salesman pay sounds simple in principle, the devil is always in the details.
+Although a flat percentage pay plan sounds simple to understand, the devil is always in the details.
 More on that as we go along.

 Flat Percent of Contract

 Those percentages start as low as 5% and can be as high as 13%, 14% or 15% of the contract.
-The standard flat percentage pay in the market today is right around 10%.
+The standard flat percentage pay in the market today is right around 10% with a normal range of 8% to 12%.
 You may have to take a lower percentage while in training, but you can work your way up as you hit sales performance targets.

 Percent of Profit

-My personal favorite compensation model is based on an percent of profit.
+My personal favorite compensation model is based on a percentage of profit.

 There’s three reasons for that…